9 Reasons to Visit Manitoulin Island

 7. Kagawong Beach is just down the road from Bridal Veil Falls, off Hwy.
 540. It’s a pretty little beach with this waterslide on the edge of the water.
 Beside the beach is a boathouse that sells antiques and ice cream and the Old Mill Heritage Centre which houses a museum and public washrooms.
 This stop is the perfect place to end the day after lots of sun and exercise.

 8. Hiking the Cup and Saucer Trail is a real adventure.
 Climbing rock walls and mossy ledges, we reached a precipice that juts out hundreds of feet over a panoramic view of the island.
 This is not a trail to be missed as it can be done in short or long form and the views are spectacular.

 9. On Misery Bay beach you will feel like a castaway on a remote desert island.
-With yards and yards of warm, shallow water and rippled sand, you can spend hours here and quite possibly have the place to yourself.
+With hundreds of yards of warm, shallow water and rippled sand, you can spend hours here and quite possibly have the place to yourself.
 Little ones will love catching minnows with a net or building sand castles, and grown-ups will love the long walk across this ethereal bay.
 The hike in to Misery Bay is about one kilometre on a very accessible people-friendly trail.
 Don’t miss this stop either, it’s incredibly memorable.